nofrialdi/my-profil/README.md

 <h1 align="center">Hi 👋, Welcome to Nofrialdi's Profile</h1>
 <br>

 <p align="left">Hi, everyone!
 I would like to introduce myself!
-My full name is Intan Aulia Husnunnisa, you can call me Intan.
-I live in Jakarta.
+My full name is Nofrialdi, you can call me Intan.
+I live in Bekasi.
 Nice to meet you all.
 Thank you and nice to meet you all!</p>

 <img align="right" alt="coding" src="asset/coding.gif" width=400px>